cellplatform/platform-0.2.0/README.md

 <p>&nbsp;</p>

 Note: the system uses [node-js](https://nodejs.org/en/) currently for build-chain bootstrapping only.
-Once the Typescript copmpiler and ESM build system is active, the dependency on `node-js` is dropped.
+Once the Typescript compiler and ESM module bundler is active, the dependency on `node-js` falls away.

 <p>&nbsp;</p>